A Search Method for Large Polarization Kernels: Numeric results

-Fig. \ref{f1944} presents the performance of different $(1944, 972)$ polar codes.
-It can be observed that the polar subcode with $K_{18} \otimes F_{2} \otimes K_{27}$ polarizing transform under SCL decoding with $L = 4$ provides significant performance gain compared to MK polar subcode with $F_3 \otimes T_3^{\otimes 5}$ polarizing transform and hybrid design with 8-bit CRC \cite{bioglio2020multikernel}.
+Fig. \ref{f1944} presents the performance of various $(1944, 972)$ polar codes.
+It can be seen that polar subcode with $K_{18} \otimes F_{2} \otimes K_{27}$ polarizing transform under SCL decoding with $L = 4$ provides significant performance gain compared to MK polar subcode with $F_3 \otimes T_3^{\otimes 5}$ polarizing transform and hybrid design wit 8-bit CRC \cite{bioglio2020multikernel}.
 Moreover, $K_{18} \otimes F_{2} \otimes K_{27}$ polar subcode with $L = 8$ has the same performance as shortened polar subcode decoded with $L = 16$.
+We should also point out that despite of $E(K_{18}) <\ 0.5$ and $E(K_{27}) <\ 0.5$, the resulting code achieves significant performance gain compared with shortened polar code with $F_{11}$ having $E(F_{11}) = 0.5$.
+In addition, we conjecture that polarization properties of kernels with different size can not be properly compared.
+That is, kernels $K$ with $l \ne 2^t$ and even $E(K) <\ 0.5$ should be studied and can be considered in mixed kernel polar codes.

 More results on performance and complexity comparison of polar codes with the proposed kernels can be found in \cite{trifonov2021recursive}.